The Ultimate Bonefishing Destination: Fanning Island

 Exclusions

 Your international airfares from your port of departure/arrival into and from Kiritimati (CXI) are excluded and any charges for overweight luggage.
-You’ll need to budget separately to pay gratuities for staff and guides, to buy your annual CXI fishing license (now US250 per annum as as 1 January 2025), departure taxes, plus remember to bring any alcohol, mixes, drinks or snacks you may wish to pack.
+You’ll need to budget separately to pay gratuities for staff and guides (use AUD$), departure taxes, plus remember to bring any alcohol, mixes, drinks or snacks you may wish to pack.

-As a guide, you may wish to pass on a $10pp per day tip to the lodge owner on the last night of your stay for each staff member, plus $10/day for the boat driver when you leave the boat each afternoon, and $40/day for your guide, paid daily at the end of the day.
-This can be paid in either US or Australian currency.
-We pay the guide and boatman in USD$ at the end of the week (and tell them up front of our plan), but some anglers choose to pay them daily and in AUD$.
-That's fine too.
+As a guide, you may wish to pass on a $20pp per day tip to the lodge owner on the last night of your stay for each staff member, plus $20/day for the boat driver when you leave the boat each afternoon, and $50/day for your guide, paid daily at the end of the day.
+Ideally this should be paid in Australian currency on Fanning.

 Tackle to Pack for Fanning Island